silvhua/custom_python/files/0 tech ed notes.md

 Delete an application | `sam delete` create a new CodeCommit repository | `aws codecommit create-repository --repository-name sam-app` Configure the git client with username and email | `git config --global user.name "your name"` <br>`git config --global user.email "your_email@example.com"`
-Add your CodeCommit repository URL as a remote on your local git project. | `git remote add origin codecommit://sam-app` | If you mis-typed the origin url, you can remove it by running: `git remote rm origin`.
+Add your CodeCommit repository URL as a remote on your local git project. | `git remote add origin codecommit://sam-app` | If you mis-typed the origin url, you can remove it by running: `git remote rm origin`. `origin` is the name of the remote and can be renamed.
 Push the code | `git push -u origin main` check repository status | `git status`